Help shape your future electricity rates

 Phase 1: What we heard from you

 Through Phase 1 (April to June 2021) of our engagement process, we asked about how you use electricity and what’s important to you when it comes to the cost of electricity.
 We heard from more than 25,000 British Columbians through online surveys, virtual workshops, a telephone town hall, and smaller sessions with Indigenous Nations and key stakeholder groups.

 Your input told us your two key priorities when it comes to future rate options are:

 - Ensuring your electricity bill remains affordable and low.

 - Continuing to have reliable access to electricity.

-Since 2008, you've been charged for your electricity use according to the Residential Conservation Rate.
-In this approach, you're charged one rate (~9¢ per kilowatt hour (kWh)) for electricity up to a certain threshold (Step 1) in each billing period, and a higher rate (~14¢ per kWh) for all electricity use beyond that threshold (Step 2).
-This is known as a "stepped rate structure."
+Maintain the current stepped rate structure and continue to charge a lower rate (~9¢ per kilowatt hour (kWh)) for electricity up to a certain threshold (Step 1) in each billing period, and a higher rate (~14¢ per kWh) for all electricity use beyond that threshold (Step 2).

 New optional rates